The days of Snapchat being used solely for sending pictures between friends are over.

 You can avoid this by keeping your content fresh.

 Snapchat is growing in popularity.
-If your company doesn’t have a Snapchat account, you need to create one ASAP.
+If your company doesn’t have a Snapchat account, you must create one ASAP.

-But once your account is active, you need to get followers and keep them engaged.
+But once your account is active, you must get and keep followers engaged.

-Overall, you want to make sure your Snapchat marketing strategy makes your business better.
+Overall, you want to ensure your Snapchat marketing strategy improves your business.
 In addition to creating brand awareness, you want to drive sales as well.

 Use this guide as a reference for increasing engagement on Snapchat.